amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/README.md

 Step 1: authenticate `kubectl`.
 The launcher port-forwards to the predictor, so `kubectl` must be pointed at your cluster and logged in first; otherwise endpoint discovery waits on it and appears to hang.
-On a headless login node (no local browser, the usual case here) the OIDC `authcode` flow redirects to `http://localhost:8000`, which the node cannot open.
-SSH to the node forwarding that callback port so the redirect reaches the login server on the node, then run `kubectl` in that same session and open the printed URL in your laptop browser:
+On a headless login node the OIDC browser login redirects to a `localhost` callback the node cannot open, so SSH in with that port forwarded, run `kubectl` in the same session, and open the printed URL in your laptop browser (match the forwarded port to kubelogin's `--listen-address`, default `8000`):

 ```bash
 ssh -L 8000:localhost:8000 <user>@<login-node>